nodecg/nodecg-obs/README.md

 #### <a name="hooks-preTransition"></a> `> Hook preTransition(transitionOpts)`

 This hook runs just before `OBSUtility` sends the [`TransitionToProgram`](https://github.com/Palakis/obs-websocket/blob/master/PROTOCOL.md#transitiontoprogram) message.
 The `transitionOpts` argument contains a **clone** of the options that `OBSUtility` will send along with this `TransitionToProgram` request.
-You may make any modificatrions you wish to this object, but **you must return your modified object** for your changes to have effect.
+You may make any modifications you wish to this object, but **you must return your modified object** for your changes to have effect.

 If your `preTransition` hook returns a Promise, `OBSUtility` will wait for it to resolve before continuing.
 That Promise can return the modified `transitionOpts`, if needed.